nteract/hydrogen/README.md

 <img src="https://cloud.githubusercontent.com/assets/13285808/16931386/048f056e-4d41-11e6-8563-3baa8ed84371.png">

-Note that if you install a new kernel, you'll need to reload Atom (search in the Command Palette for "reload") for Hydrogen to find it.
+Note that if you install a new kernel, you'll need to run **Hydrogen: Update Kernels** for Hydrogen to find it.
 For performance reasons, Hydrogen only looks for available kernels when it first starts.

 #### Debian 8 and Ubuntu 16.04 LTS